esper-io/dev-docs/docs/home/console.md

 Read about the Developer Tools and Documentation here -

-- **Esper API Keys** - Get API Key and Enterprise ID to be able to access Esper APIs to integrate in your app development code.
+- **Esper API Keys** - Get API Key and Enterprise ID to be able to access Esper APIs to integrate in your cloud and app development code.
 See here - `https://{{ esper_tenant_name }}.esper.cloud/developer-console/`
 - **Esper API Reference** - Checkout all APIs that you can use to manage your dedicated devices at [Esper APIs](https://api.esper.io) using HTTP/REST framework.
-- **Esper SDK For Python** - Install SDK for python using instructions [here](./pythonsdk.md)
+- **Esper SDK For Python** - Install SDK for Python using instructions [here](./pythonsdk.md)
-- **Esper CLI** - Quickly execute CLI commands to install/uninstall/manage deployment on your provisioned devices
+- **Esper CLI** - Quickly execute CLI commands to install/uninstall/manage deployment on your provisioned devices.
-- **Esper Plugin For Android Studio** - Use Esper Plugin to easily deploy new versions of your app onto Esper dashboard and to your dedicated devices.
-This plugin enables you to remotely view/control your devices on Android studio as well.
+- **Esper Plugin For Android Studio** - Use the Esper Plugin to easily deploy new versions of your app onto the Esper cloud and to your dedicated devices.
+This plugin enables you to remotely view/control your devices in Android Studio as well.
 - **Esper Docs With Quick Starts** - This is one stop for all documentation regarding API, CLI, SDK, Plugin and Console.

 ## Provisioning Methods

 Provisioning is the initial step in configuring and managing an Android device using the Esper Management Console and associated developer tools.

-Esper provides four different methods for provisioning Android devices, depending on the capabilities of the device being configured:
+Esper provides four main methods for provisioning Android devices, depending on the capabilities of the device being configured:

 ![Provisioning](./assets/provisioning/provisioning1.png)